 This is for only you to decide, but I can offer the following conveniences of working with me:

-– I have over 8 years of professional design experience, a degree in computer design and have worked with hundreds of clients from varying sizes and industries.
+– I’ve been in business for over 12 years, have a degree in computer design and have worked with hundreds of clients from varying sizes and industries.

 – I approach projects with a mindset of quality over quantity.
 Cutting corners or rushing jobs isn’t my thing.

 – Your project won’t be juggled around between various designers.
 And you’ll be working with me directly rather than have to communicate with multiple points of contact.

 – Your designs won’t be outsourced, crowdsourced or subjected to any unscrupulous practices.

 – I strive to offer prompt, concise and detailed communication with clients.

 – Your designs will be custom-made to suite your needs.

 – My pricing is fair considering my level of experience and ability, and below AIGA recommendations.
 Comparable to larger agencies, my rates are much less.

 – Glowing testimonials and reviews from dozens of clients I’ve worked with and continue to work with.

 - Do I receive 100% ownership of completed design work?